 Tips: Increase your sales and business growth with Shopify

-The most common problem for vendors who are new to shopify is getting it to work for their business.
+The most common problem for vendors who are new to Shopify is getting it to work for their business.
 They launch their shop, add products, post their shop to Twitter and set up a Facebook page.
 And then they wait for something to happen.
 This is a little like setting up a shop on the street, posting an advert in a few papers, and then waiting for people to come in the door.
 We all know that this is the best way to head straight to an “out of business” sign.
-You need to be proactive, and consider how you can best present and market your shopify store.
+You need to be proactive, and consider how you can best present and market your Shopify store.
 It requires a little time, effort and strategy.
 With the help of some useful tips, today’s post should help you on the way to making Shopify work for you.
+Some usefull Shopify marketing insights from Commerce+ London event.

 Get your shop design right.